Michaela-Davis/php_palindromes/README.md

-# _FaR_
+# _Palindromes_

-#### _This web page allows a user to simulate Find and Replace, 15 February 2017_
+#### _This web page allows a user to check if something is a palindrome, 15 February 2017_

 #### By _**Michaela Davis & Sean Peterson**_

 ## Description

-_Find and Replace allows a user enters a string, chooses a word in that string and provides a replacement for that word._
+_This web page allows a user to check if something is a palindrome_

 ## Setup/Installation Requirements

 * In terminal run the following commands:

-1. _Fork and clone this repository from_ [gitHub](https://github.com/michaela-davis/php_find-and-replace.git).
+1. _Fork and clone this repository from_ [gitHub](https://github.com/michaela-davis/php_https://github.com/Michaela-Davis/php_palindromes.git).
 2. Ensure [composer](https://getcomposer.org/) is installed on your computer.
 3. Navigate to the root directory of the project in which ever CLI shell you are using and run the command: `composer install`.
 4. To run tests enter `composer test` in terminal.